dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - Update part 32: Phase 2p: Resurrection code overhaul moving code out of install_tomat() and into resurrection_monitor_patch8, refactoring resurrection monitor, add batch ip re-hydration code for thread futures crashes (tomcat_worker), synthetic thread futures crash injection (testing)

-- Update part 33 Phase 2q: resurrection_monitor restructuring using helper functions: (1) PROCESS LEVEL ghost detection using chunk for process level GOLD list, and (2) PROCESS level registry stats generation
+- Update part 33 Phase 2q: The resurrection_monitor restructuring: Continue cleanup of the function and modularize the ghost detection code block into helper function detect_ghosts() at the PROCESS level

 - Update part 34 Phase 2r: Implemenation of module2b for post ghost analysis using a scan analysis of module2 gitlab console logs (later will be used for ML lifecycle and pattern discernment) and synthetic ghost injection testing.

 - Update part 35 Phase 2s: Implementation of module2c for post aggregate registry analysis using scan analysis of module2 gitlab console logs (later will be used for ML lifecycle) and synthetic post install futures crash testing.

-- UPdate part 36 Phase 2t: Implementation of the module2d resurrection_gatekeeper, the final decision maker for Phase3 requeing and resurrection of problematic threads
+- Update part 36 Phase 2t: Implementation of the module2d resurrection_gatekeeper, the final decision maker for Phase3 requeing and resurrection of problematic threads

+- Update part 37 Phase 2u: Implementation of PROCESS level synthetic ghost injection for testing and PROCESS level stats using the resurrection_monitor_patch8

 ## A note on the STATUS_TAGS: